Robert E. Brant

 Bob also lectures extensively, both locally and nationally, to various professional organizations and trade associations in the areas of tax, estate and retirement planning.

 Consistent with his ability to juggle multiple responsibilities at the same time, Bob is involved in a wide variety of management and committee functions at Katz Teller.
-He is a long-time member of the firm’s Board of Directors, chairs the firm’s retirement plan committee, and serves on the finance and benefits committees.
+He is a long-time member of the firm’s compensation committee, chairs the firm’s retirement plan committee, and serves on the finance and benefits committees.

 Employee Benefits Experience